 Message from the Ambassador

-On this website you will find more information on these activities, as well as other aspects of Canada's bilateral relations with Chile, and links to the various services and information offered by the Embassy.
-This includes the provision of consular assistance to Canadian citizens in Chile, and also information about opportunities to study in Canada – in particular, you may want to check out our http://www.canadainternational.gc.ca/chile-chili/study-etudie/information-sessions-dinformation.aspx?lang=eng hosted at the Embassy.
+Our Embassy team works with passion to bring our countries closer together.
+I invite you to browse the website to find out more about our activities, as well as other aspects of Canada's bilateral relations with Chile, and the various services and information offered by the Embassy.
+This includes the provision of consular assistance to Canadian citizens in Chile, assistance for Canadian companies interested in the Chilean market, and information about opportunities to study in Canada.

 - Date Modified: